oracle-livelabs/sprints/java/sprint-pkixexception/sprint-pkixexception.md

     Certificate fingerprints:
     ```

-4. Use the below script to automate the whole process (sample given is for Unix):
+4. Use the below script to automate the whole process (example given is for Unix):
     ```
     <copy>
     #!/bin/sh